 - 20% of women over the age of 16 but under the age of 60 have experienced sexual violence in their lives.

 - Just 5.7% of rape cases result in a conviction in the UK.
 This is one of the lowest conviction rates in our country.
+And that also means few sufferers claim for rape victim compensation.

 Before awarding compensation, the CICA will consider the severity of your injuries both physical and psychological that were suffered as a result of the rape.
-They will also take into account how these injuries will affect you going forward in your life, including the impact on you finances.
+They will also take into account how these injuries will affect you going forward in your life, including the impact on your finances.

 Only the most serious injuries and victims of the most distressing crimes are eligible to receive compensation from the CICA.
 The CICA will also take into account any existing injuries which have been exacerbated by sexual violence.
 Only injuries valued above £1,000 will be eligible to receive payment.

 You may also be eligible for payment from the CICA for any medically verifiable psychological illness caused by rape.
-For a psychological injury which is temporary, you can expect a payment of around £1,000, but for a psychological condition which is expected to last for a lifetime then the payment can exceed £1,000.
+For a psychological injury that is temporary, you can expect a payment of around £1,000, but for a psychological condition that is expected to last for a lifetime then the payment can exceed £1,000.
 Only the most serious psychological injury will be considered for payment by the CICA.

 Rape victims often suffer more severe injuries than victims of other criminal activities.
 Often these are hidden psychological injuries rather than physical scars.

 Unfortunately, unwanted pregnancies may occur after a rape which means that a mother is left to care for a baby that she did not plan for.
 Sexually transmitted diseases can be contracted and uterine fibroids may be diagnosed at a later date.
-In some cases physical injuries will be severe enough that the victim may become dependent on other people for their care.
+In some cases, physical injuries will be severe enough that the victim may become dependent on other people for their care.

-Long term psychological conditions can include personality disorders which would impact on your ability to do your job or to get a new job, form meaningful relationships and may lead to low self-esteem.
+Long term psychological conditions can include personality disorders that would impact on your ability to do your job or to get a new job, form meaningful relationships and may lead to low self-esteem.
 You may develop depression and distrust as a result of your injuries.

 The psychological and physical impacts can mean that you struggle to lead a normal and fulfilling life.
 You may need to spend a lot of money on therapy and rehabilitation as well as losing out on opportunities in life.

 Although you may be experiencing both mental and physical distress following an attack it is important that you handle the situation in a way that will enable you to make a claim from the CICA in the future.
 Ensure that you inform the police and see a doctor to enable them to give you a medical examination as soon as possible.
+All of this will determine how much compensation for rape victims is claimable.

 - Go somewhere safe.
 Ensure you are safe and contact someone to help and advice